haddouti-khalid/REST-API-STARTER/README.md

 GET     /configurations/?     	configurationController.get
 ```
 ## Commands:
-* Package the application for Dev
+* To packaging the application in Dev profile :
 ```
 mvn clean install
 ```
-* Package the application for Prod
+* To packaging the application in Prod profile :
 ```
 mvn clean install -Ppackage
 ```